-Other materials seen on minimalist sandals include the omnipresent mesh.
+Other materials seen on sandals include the omnipresent mesh.
 If you like walking in hot conditions as I do during the summer, the added ventilation might add breathability in the areas of the straps.
 Velcro straps are often used together with nylon mesh materials for added stretchiness.
-I vividly remember an old pair of sandals which were made with mesh straps and they were great for hugging the feet and following the natural contour of the fit a bit better to thick leather.
+I vividly remember an old pair of sandals that were made with mesh straps and they were great for hugging the feet and following the natural contour of the fit a bit better to thick leather.

 Are Minimalist Sandals Suitable for Hiking?